 Marianne's Response

 The good news is that hydrangeas are easy to move anytime as long as the ground is not frozen.
-The traditional Hydrangea macropylla with the mophead blooms prefers morning sun and afternoon shade.
-The East side of a house is great.
-The sticks that rooted for you will become shrubs very quickly.
-You can transplant the rooted cuttings into the garden and you will have a blooming shrub in a few years.
-They look lifeless in the winter as they are dormant.
-To encourage them you can leave in the pot and add a slow release plant food this spring such as Osmocote.
-Hydrangeas love moist soil but they can drown if you keep the soil too wet.
-Moving some cuttings into the ground and letting just one stay in the pot will work well to encourage more growth as they won't be so crowded.
+The traditional Hydrangea macropylla with mophead blooms prefers morning sun and afternoon shade.
+The East side of the house is great.
+The sticks that rooted for you will likely become shrubs very quickly.
+If you transplant the rooted cuttings into the garden, you will have a blooming shrub in a few years.
+They may look lifeless in winter as they are dormant.
+To encourage them, leave them in a pot and add a slow-release plant food this spring, such as Osmocote.
+Hydrangeas love moist soil but can drown if it is too wet.
+Leave one cutting in the pot.
+Growth will be encouraged as it won't be so crowded.
 Keep growing, Marianne Binetti